aaronamran/MCSI-Remote-Cybersecurity-Internship/Penetration Testing/arbitrary-command-sql-injection.md

 ## Practical Approach
 1. Download and install XAMPP, Microsoft SQL Server and also SQL Server Management Studio (SSMS) in Windows 10 VM
-2. The vulnerable PHP web app is called `vuln.php` and is saved in vulnsql folder in htdocs
+2. The vulnerable PHP web app is called `vuln.php` and is saved in vulnsql folder in htdocs.
+Note that in MSSQL, SQL or cmd injections are parsed sequentially, meaning that a full SQL with command injection will return only the corresponding SQL output.
+Hence for the vulnerable web app to be able to perform SQL with command injection, it needs to be tailored specifically to ensure command injections are successful
    ```
    <?php
    error_reporting(E_ALL);